imvicencio/MCW-Microservices-architecture/Whiteboard design session/WDS student guide - Microservices architecture.md

 1. While we are interested in the microservices approach, we are still comparing Service Fabric with PaaS features such as App Services and SQL DB.
 How mature is Service Fabric by comparison?

 2. Microservices architectures are completely new to the Contoso Events team.
-If we were to go forward with Service Fabric, we would like to understand what skills the team can carry forward, and how much of a learning curve exists.
+If we were to go forward with containerized microservices running on Service Fabric, we would like to understand what skills the team can carry forward, and how much of a learning curve exists.

-3. We would like to understand if stateful services or stateful actors will help us with ticket ordering throughput, workflow and state management, and easier rollouts of changes to this process

-4. We are not clear how and where to incorporate stateful services and actors alongside other storage such as Cosmos DB.
-We need the ability to support robust ad-hoc queries against our system data such as events, customers, orders and related metrics -- but would like to take advantage of the performance and reliability of Service Fabric stateful options as well.

-5. Could we consider Azure Functions as an alternative back end implementation for our APIs?
+3. Could we consider Azure Functions as an alternative back end implementation for our APIs?

-1. We would like to understand more about the benefits of serverless architectures.
+4. We would like to understand more about the benefits of serverless architectures.
 In Azure, does it mean only using Azure Functions or is there more to it?

 ### Infographic for common scenarios

 ![This diagram represents a Service Fabric overview for the scenario.
 At the top of the diagram is a Microservices ribbon.
 Below that, a Service Fabric ribbon has three arrows that point to Azure (Windows Server, Linux), Private clouds (Windows Server, Linux), and Hosted Clouds (Windows Server, Linux).
 The Service Fabric ribbon includes several requirements for the service fabric such as (but not limited to) high availability, self-healing, fast startup and shutdown, low latency, and automated rollback.](media/image2.png "Common scenarios diagram")

 ![This diagram presents a comparison of monolithic versus microservices approaches, as described in the text following this diagram.](media/image3.png "Monolithic application vs. Microservices application approaches")